kamalbuilds/DaoVerse-Solana/README.md

-# DaoVerse - Simplify DAO Management on Solana
+# DaoVerse - Simplify DAO Management, Discussion & Voting on Solana

 A DAO Tooling solution on Solana